elmarismayilov/PixelPlatformerSDL/README.md

 Code structuring for scalability and reuse.

 Built by Elmar Ismayilov, a coder, student passionate about game development and collaborative projects.

+License

+This project is open-source under the MIT License.
+Fork, modify, or build upon it freely!